-If you have a specific query about a subject, then these can be discussed with subject teachers during Options evening on 6th February, between 5pm and 7pm.
-If you have any further questions after this point then please contact the department leaders via email.
+If you have a specific query about a subject, then these can be discussed with subject teachers during Options evening on 24th February, between 5pm and 7pm.
+If you have any further questions after this point, then please contact the department leaders via the school main email.